 - Dust off the crock-pot.
 Slow cooking uses a lot less energy than simmering on the stove.

 - Wash clothes in cold water.
 About 90% of the energy used by a washing machine is spent heating the water for the load.
 Cold-water detergents are effective.

 - Learn how to compost.
 Yard waste and food scraps make up 20% to 30% of garbage.
 You can turn your organic waste into useful mulch for your garden.

 - Become a savvy shopper.
 As you switch to greener foods, personal products, and household cleaners, learn how to read the labels.
 Advertisers make a variety of claims, from “natural” to “free range.”
 You can check the ingredients of a particular product at www.eco-labels.org.

 - Bring your own backpack, reusable bag, travel mug, or tumbler.
 Plastic bags take hundreds of years to break down, and a significant amount end up smothering oceanic life.
 Some retailers will give you a discount on your latte or tea for using a reusable cup.

 Living a greener life doesn’t have to be complicated; “simple” is a good rule of thumb.
 Your personal efforts to reduce, reuse, and recycle now, will have a significant impact on our future.

-Sources: National Recycling Coalition, Environmental Protection Agency, Earth911, and Washington and Shady Grove Adventist Hospitals.
+Sources: National Recycling Coalition, Environmental Protection Agency, Earth911, and Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.